vanessaCantalapiedra/shopretailer_V2.0/README.md

 ### Development Comments

 #### HATEOAS
-The app follows the HATEOAS principles or constraints, the response results are given in the format HAL+json
+The app follows the HATEOAS principles or constraints, the response results are given in the HAL+json format.
+To delegate or make easier these tasks a ResourceAssembler class has been created , which is in charge of the proper transformations.

 #### Validation
 I have used JSR-303 for the validation of the request parameters.
 I'd have liked to do more checkings and validations to avoid unexpected errors.